 Modified Polyamine Epoxy

-A lower viscosity, high-solids, multi-purpose epoxy that can be used as a primer, broadcast, slurry/broadcast, mortar, grout coat, and topcoat.
+A lower viscosity, high-solids, multi-purpose epoxy that can be used as a primer, broadcast, slurry/broadcast, mortar, grout coat, metallic color coat and topcoat.
 Especially useful when penetration is needed to sufficiently anchor epoxy flooring systems over lightly profiled concrete surfaces.
-Protects concrete surfaces from impact, abrasion and mild chemicals.
+Protects concrete surfaces from impact, abrasion and has very good chemical resistance.

 Product Data Sheets

 - 42BL Blue Channel